solana-labs/solana/book/src/ledger-replication.md

 their work is honest.
 If you can prove that a validator verified a fake PoRep, then the validators stake can be slashed.

-Replicators are specialized thin clients.
+Replicators are specialized *light clients*.
 They download a part of the ledger and store it, and provide PoReps of storing the ledger.
 For each verified PoRep replicators earn a reward of sol from the mining pool.